 Anxious dog collars

-Anxious dog collars enable owners to clearly identify to others that their pet is prone to anxiety, helping people unfamiliar with your dog to be more mindful and sensitive when engaging with your pet.
+A dog anxiety collar enable owners to clearly identify to others that their pet is prone to anxiety, helping people unfamiliar with your dog to be more mindful and sensitive when engaging with your pet.

-Thunderstorm vests are special jackets that apply light pressure to your dog’s body when worn, providing extra comfort and security, similar to how a newborn baby is swaddled in a blanket.
+Thunderstorm vests (also known as a dog anxiety vest or a dog anxiety jacket) are special jackets that apply light pressure to your dog’s body when worn, providing extra comfort and security, similar to how a newborn baby is swaddled in a blanket.

 5. Supplements for anxiety and stress

 Quality supplements may help relieve symptoms of anxiety.
-ZamiPet Relax & Calm is specially formulated with L-Tryptophan, Valerian Root and Chamomile to support a healthy nervous system in dogs and may reduce symptoms of stress and anxiety.
+ZamiPet Relax & Calm dog calming product is specially formulated with L-Tryptophan, Valerian Root and Chamomile to support a healthy nervous system in dogs and may reduce symptoms of stress and anxiety.

 Disclaimer: This information is general advice only.
 Before starting any treatment or supplement with your pet, please consult your vet first for the best approach to getting your pet back to their best health.